JudeClementJose/IMPLEMENTATION-OF-EROSION-AND-DILATION/README.md

 ## Morphological Operations

-### Opening Operation
+### Erosion
-Opening is performed by applying erosion followed by dilation.
-It removes small noises and separates connected objects.
+Erosion removes small white noises and shrinks foreground objects in a binary image.

-### Closing Operation
+### Dilation
-Closing is performed by applying dilation followed by erosion.
-It fills small holes and connects nearby objects.
+Dilation expands foreground regions, fills gaps, and enhances object boundaries.

 ### Structuring Element (Kernel)
-A kernel matrix is used to process neighboring pixels during morphological transformations.
+A kernel matrix is used to determine how neighboring pixels affect the morphological operation.

 ---